apache/gravitino/README.md

 ## Online documentation

-You can find the latest Gravitino documentation here in the [doc folder](docs), The README file only contains basic setup instructions.
+You can find the latest Gravitino documentation in the [doc folder](docs).
+This README file only contains basic setup instructions.

 ## Building Gravitino

-Gravitino builds Gradle.
+You can build Gravitino using Gradle.
+Currently you can build Gravitino on Linux and macOS, Windows isn't supported.

 To build Gravitino, please run:

 ```shell
 ./gradlew clean build -x test